nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Block types
 ~~~~~~~~~~~

-``neuron <name>`` - The top-level block of a neuron model called ``<name>``.
-The content will be translated into a single neuron model that can be instantiated in PyNEST using ``nest.Create("<name>")``.
+``model <name>`` - The top-level block of a model called ``<name>``.
 All following blocks are contained in this block.

 Within the top-level block, the following blocks may be defined:

--  ``parameters`` - This block is composed of a list of variable declarations that are supposed to contain all parameters which remain constant during the simulation, but can vary among different simulations or instantiations of the same neuron.
+- ``parameters`` - This block is composed of a list of variable declarations that are supposed to contain all parameters which remain constant during the simulation, but can vary among different simulations or instantiations of the same model.
 Parameters cannot be changed from within the model itself; for this, use state variables instead.
--  ``state`` - This block is composed of a list of variable declarations that describe parts of the neuron which may change over time.
-All the variables declared in this block must be initialized with a value.
--  ``internals`` - This block is composed of a list of implementation-dependent helper variables that supposed to be constant during the simulation run and derive from parameters.
+- ``internals`` - This block is composed of a list of helper parameters which remain constant during the simulation run and derive from parameters.
 Therefore, their initialization expression can only reference parameters or other internal variables.
+- ``state`` - This block is composed of a list of variable declarations that describe the state of the model which may change over time.
--  ``equations`` - This block contains kernel definitions and differential equations.
+- ``equations`` - This block contains kernel declarations, inline expressions, and differential equations.
 It will be explained in further detail `later on in the manual <#equations>`__.
 - ``input`` - This block is composed of one or more input ports.
 It will be explained in further detail `later on in the manual <#input>`__.
--  ``output`` *``<event_type>``* - Defines which type of event the neuron can send.
+- ``output`` - Defines which type of event the neuron can send.
 Currently, only ``spike`` is supported.
--  ``update`` - Inside this block arbitrary code can be implemented using the internal programming language.
+- ``update`` - Contains statements that are executed once every simulation timestep (on a fixed grid or from event to event).
+The length of the timestep is given by the function ``resolution()``.
+If there are ODEs that need to be integrated in time, statements in this block are responsible for performing the integration by calling ``integrate_odes()``.
+At the start of the block, the state corresponds to that at time :math:`t`; at the end of the block, the state should have been updated (by the statements) to :math:`t+\texttt{resolution()}`.
+- ``onReceive`` - Can be defined for each spiking input port; contains statements that are executed whenever an incoming spike event arrives.
+Optional event parameters, such as the weight, can be accessed by referencing the input port name.
+Priorities can optionally be defined for each ``onReceive`` block; these resolve ambiguity in the model specification of which event handler should be called after which, in case multiple events occur at the exact same moment in time on several input ports, triggering multiple event handlers.
+- ``onCondition`` - Contains statements that are executed when a particular condition holds.
+The condition is expressed as a (boolean typed) expression.
+The advantage of having conditions separate from the ``update`` block is that a root-finding algorithm can be used to find the precise time at which a condition holds, within each (fixed resolution) simulation timestep.
+This makes the model more generic with respect to the simulator that is used.

 Input
 -----